joshuaeckroth/csci221-website/lecture/syllabus.markdown

 See the individual assignments for the grading rubric.
 Homeworks are always out of 5 points.

+Late work is not accepted.
+The modified time on the files submitted to bitbucket will verify if homework was turned in on-time.

 ### Proficiency exams

 You are required to learn a wide variety of techniques for Linux, git, vim, emacs, etc. I will not lecture about these techniques.
 See the [list of techniques](/guide/proficiency-exams.html).
 You cannot use notes while being examined.
+The tasks you will be asked to perform will differ slightly from those shown in the notes.
 The grading rubric is as follows, out of 3 points:

 - answer at least 75% of the questions: 3 pts
 - answer at least 50% of the questions: 2 pts
 - answer at least 25% of the questions: 1 pt
 - answer fewer than 25% of the questions: 0 pts

-### Attendance

-The grading rubric for attendance is as follows, out of 3 points:

-- attended at least 75% of work days: 3 pts
-- attended at least 50% of work days: 2 pts
-- attended at least 25% of work days: 1 pt
-- attended fewer than 25% of work days: 0 pts

 ### Group project